 Spring is the time for birthdays in much of the animal kingdom, so if cute baby animals are your jam, then you’ll definitely want to plan some outings during the spring months!

 Slightly further away but still worth visit is Majestic Meadows, an alpaca farm and boutique in Medina.
 Here they raise alpacas, but also have sheep, pigs, mini horses, mini cows, goats, and more.
 You can hand-feed many of the animals on the farm, and you’re very likely to spot babies in the spring.
-Reservations are required to visit Majestic Meadows, which is open 7 days a week.
+Reservations are required to visit Majestic Meadows, which is open Wednesday-Sunday each week.